grafana/grafana/docs/sources/setup-grafana/configure-security/export-logs.md

 ### Scope

-A log is created every time a user opens a dashboard or when a query is sent to a data source in the dashboard view.
-A query that is performed via Explore does not generate a log.
+A log is created every time:

+- A user opens a dashboard.
+- A query is sent to a data source in the dashboard view.
+- A query is performed via Explore.

 ### Format